Skip to main content

 Follow-Up

-Raypilot is a game changer for our clinic.
+Raypilot System is a game changer for our clinic.
 Being able to track tumour movements in real time removes the uncertainty we previously felt about hypofractionation.
 The results so far have been very promising.

 Professor Duncan McLaren, Consultant Clinical Oncologist, Edinburgh Cancer Centre, Scotland

-How the Raypilot® System Improves Treatment
+Benefits of using the Raypilot® System

 • Protecting the Urethra